NCJo/Random/README.md

 ### How to use

-Please view this website in https://codepen.io/NCJo/pen/QdzRxz
+Please view this webpage in https://codepen.io/NCJo/pen/QdzRxz